Homemade Elderflower Cordial

 First off, as with any foraging, you need to be one hundred per cent sure you know what you’re picking.

-I”ll be the first to admit I’m not the greatest plant identifier.
+I’ll be the first to admit I’m not the greatest plant identifier.
 However, elderflowers, with their masses of pretty, tiny flowers in flat-headed sprays, I’ve known since I was a child.

 There was a shrubby elder in our back garden and, ignoring the flowers, we’d wait for Autumn and pick the tart berries to eat.
+But I DON’T recommend this as I’ve since learned that raw elderberries are mildly poisonous.

 As always, if you’re not familiar with a particular plant then it’s always best to go foraging with someone who is.
 Read about identifying elderflowers here